n8willis/kernall/typefacet.md

 Bluntly speaking, Autokern makes "common sense" kerning calculations based on what it assumes to be a properly letterspaced input font.
 Which is to say that it attempts to make unobtrusive changes.

+As far as the critical "intruding advance" step is concerned, the algorithm measures the horizontal distance between the two glyphs at a number of y-axis sample heights, but the samples also take three specific conditions into account:

+- Large contiguous gaps at the top of bottom are discarded; this removes the effect (for example) of the left ascender in the pair "hh".

+- Large gaps in the middle of the height samples are de-emphasized by replacing them with the maximum protrusion value.
+This removes undue impact from the open bowl in "c".

+- Sample rows that exist solely because of the glyph-inflation process are discarded.
+This essentially chops the profiles off at the original glyph's vertical extrema.

+Together with the `pair-intrusion-tolerance` parameter, these conditions restrict the intrusion-advance search to commonly accepted rules about Latin typefaces.
+That said, more specific rules might produce more pleasing results.
+As implemented, the rules are somewhat ad-hoc.
+The amount of "large contiguous gap" that triggers the "hh condition is hard-coded to `pair_max_distance` * 0.5.
+Depending on the typeface, that might trigger false positives for (say) "L" or"T".

+Several of the other conditions in the intruding-advance step are similarly hard-coded.
+It is an open question whether these metrics produce the best results.

+At a higher level, the glyph-inflation process used to create the facade profiles might bear closer examination as well.
+It "inflates" glyphs by a fixed amount, both horizontally and vertically, in an attempt to define a "bubble" into which adjacent glyphs should not intrude.
+But the fixed-radius inflation may not correspond well to how glyphs (particularly those with dense or complex contours) behave.

+Finally, the usage of the Autokern tool itself requires the user to employ multiple, manual steps.
+Much of the functionality could be broken out into a reusable library to automate some of the parameter-determining stages or to work interactively.

+The manual determination of the parameters (particularly `max-x-extrema-overlap-ems` and `intrusion-tolerance-ems`) is a crucial input to the final results.
+In a sense, since these parameters are not automatically determined for a given input typeface, the final output can only be considered partially automated.